Valley of Flowers Trek

 - Day 5 / Trek back to Govindghat and drive to Badrinath and drive back to Govindghat.

 - Trek back to Govindghat and from there drive for about an hour to reach the temple town of Badrinath.
 Situated on the banks of Alaknanda and with the backdrop of Neelkanth peak, an ancient temple with hot Sulphur water pools around, Badrinath is a beautiful destination to visit besides its pilgrimage significance (being one of the Char Dhaams).
-Overnight we stay in rest house at Badrinath.
+Overnight we stay in rest house at Govindghat.

-- Day 6 / Drive back from Badrinath to Dehradun (9 hours drive)
+- Day 6 / Drive back from Govindghat to Dehradun/Rishikesh/Haridwar (9 hours plus drive)

 - Accommodation for 5 nights in lodges (with breakfast).
 All lodges have attached washrooms.